-The Group has assessed the applicability of the exemption and concluded that it meets the necessary requirements to defer the adoption of AASB 9 (i.e. the Group's activities are predominantly connected with insurance) to 1 January 2021 at the latest.
-During the year, AASB 17 has an Exposure Draft open for comment proposing to extend the date of initial application by one year to annual periods beginning on or after January 2022.
-As such, AASB 9 will be adopted together with AASB 17 on the latter's effective date.
+The Group has assessed the applicability of the exemption and concluded that it meets the necessary requirements to defer the adoption of AASB 9 to 1 January 2021.
+On 30 July 2020 AASB 2020-5 was issued which permits eligible insurers to continue to apply AASB 139: Financial Instruments: Recognition and Measurements until they are required to apply AASB 9 alongside AASB 17.
+As such, AASB 9 will be adopted together with AASB 17 on the latter's effective date which is on or after 1 January 2023.